 Anticonvulsants most often used to treat chronic pain are:

-  Do not take these drugs unless you are under a doctor's care.
-Do not stop taking these drugs suddenly or change the dose without also talking with your doctor.
+Do not take these drugs unless you are under a provider's care.
+Do not stop taking these drugs suddenly or change the dose without also talking with your provider.

 Dixit R. Low back pain.
 In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
 Kelly's Textbook of Rheumotology.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 47.